Incorporation Services

 A company must first be incorporated before setting up and start doing business in Singapore.
 First of all, one must submit an application online via BizFile+ upon the approval of its name.

-• You must have an approved company name prior to incorporation
+• You must have an approved company name before incorporation

-• You must appoint one resident director (Singapore citizen, PR, or employment pass holder and at least 18 years of age)
+• You must appoint one resident director (Singapore citizen, PR, or employment pass holder and applicant must be at least 18 years of age)

-• You can appoint an unlimited amount of resident or non-resident directors as long as they are:
+• You can appoint an unlimited no of resident or non-resident directors as long as they are:

 • At least 18 years of age